dolanmiu/Yieldify-Task/README.md

 ### Deploying to Github Pages

 This requires `angular-cli`.
 Run `ng github-pages:deploy` to deploy to Github Pages.

+## How it works

+The bouncing balls was made using mathematical simulations located in the `ball.ts` class.
+If it was a game, I would've used a stateful model.
+I did it by making the position of the ball `(x, y)` as a function against `time`, because it was cool to do fancy time manipulation.

 Made with TLC by Dolan Miu